 Preliminary examination

-When deposited plans or strata plans are lodged in NSW LRS for registration, the proposed development is usually in its final stage and the lots to be created may already be under contract for sale.
+When deposited plans (including community plans) or strata plans are lodged with NSW LRS for registration, the proposed development is usually in its final stage and the lots to be created may already be under contract for sale.
 A delay at this time, due to unforeseen legal or survey requisitions on the plan is costly and inconvenient to both the developer and the purchaser(s).

 A service for examining all types of plans prior to lodgment of the final plan for registration is provided by NSW LRS.
-Most often the pre-examination is undertaken at the time of the plans presentation to the council, consent authority or certifier for subdivision approval, i.e. when the parcel layout is complete and the development is awaiting approval.
+Most often the pre-examination is undertaken at the time the plan is presented to the council, consent authority or certifier for approval, i.e. when the parcel layout is complete, and the development is awaiting approval.

 Advantages of pre-examination